When should I arrive?

 What should I bring?

 The climate in Sedona is changeable, so please bring a variety of loose, comfortable clothing that can be layered and in which you can easily move.
 Bring outdoor walking shoes as well as slip-on shoes and socks.
-Shoes are not allowed in indoor spaces.
-You may wish to bring a swimsuit as there is a pool and jacuzzi on grounds.
+You may wish to bring a swimsuit as there is a pool and jacuzzi on grounds at Los Abrigados.

 A zafu or meditation pillow is a good idea.
 Please bring your yoga mat.
 You may also want to bring a jacket or shawl, including a meditation shawl if you like.